Welcome to the Durango Arts Center!

 Fast Facts About Your Community Arts Center

-The Durango Arts Center is not a city-run facility, rather the nonprofit 501(c)3 owns and operates its own building, including a mortgage, all repairs, cleaning and utilities.
+The Durango Arts Center is a 501(c)3 nonprofit organization that owns and operates its facility, covering a mortgage, all repairs, cleaning and utilities for public use.
+DAC does not receive any public funding from the City of Durango or La Plata County.
 The annual budget for programs, salaries and the facility must be generated from fundraising efforts of board and staff, as well as the earned revenues of our ticket sales, workshop fees, artwork sales and special events.
-DAC is grateful for its community of supporters.
+DAC is grateful for its community of supporters who sustain community arts.

-DAC is proud to serve upwards of 30,000 visitors and participants in our programs and events each year, including over 1600 adults, teens and children as young as two in our education workshops.
+DAC is proud to serve upwards of 30,000 patrons and participants in our programs and events each year.

 Over the course of DAC’s 40+ year history as a nonprofit, we have received enthusiastic recognition for contributions to the community and program content and quality, including “Non-Profit of the Year” delivered by the Chamber of Commerce in 2012, and the 2013 Durango Herald Reader’s Choice award for “Best Live Theatre.”